JulienSimons/JulienSimons/README.md

 My expertise is machine learning and AI model training using data manipulation, visualization, and processing for financial and clinical environments.
 I have over 7 years of experience managing and analyzing big data from financial records, hospital reports, specimen samples, blockchains, websites, social media, games, and cloud databases.
 I utilize Python, R (Shiny), Git, SQL, Java, and various languages and frameworks to create interactive web applications that reveal big data trends.

-With all the projects that I take on, I bring high value skills, creative solutions, and a hunger for knowledge.
+With all the projects that I take on, I bring high value skills, creative solutions, and a hunger for knowledge. <br>
 How about we tackle some big data challenges together?
 Let's go.
 I'm ready to build.

 Learn more about me in my links below.